 Christmas Part 2 took place this past weekend in and around Schuylkill Haven, PA…

 This morning, Becky and I exchanged our Christmas gifts to each other.
-You can ask Becky about what I got her, but I just had to rave about the awesome stuff she got me (and the baby).
+You can ask Becky about what I got her, I’m just going to say, one of the thing I got her was the dermaroller that she wanted so much, but I just had to rave about the awesome stuff she got me (and the baby).

 What have I done to deserve such an awesome wife?